lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 ## Solution: Using CSS Variables

 We can use CSS custom properties(CSS Variables) to solve this problem.
-Here's what I did, I defined a variable in the `variables.scss` called logo for both dark and light mode and set it as the background image which you'll see in a moment.
+Here's what I did, I defined a variable in the `variables.scss` called logo for both dark and light mode and set it as the background image, which you'll see in a moment.

 ```css
 body {